 A lot of one pot pasta recipes call for throwing the pasta and the veggies into the pot all at once.
 You can certainly try that with this recipe — I couldn’t bring myself to do it (<– see, I told you I’m complicated).
 I have a thing about perfectly sautéed veggies, and that’s what I wanted here.

 I wanted onions and garlic that had started to brown, and that were salty and and just a little bit crunchy in places.

-If you want to make this creamy tomato pasta sauce, but don’t want to deal with cutting the veggies, I strongly urge you to use at least the garlic and the sundried tomatoes.
+If you want to make this creamy tomato pasta sauce, but don’t want to deal with cutting the veggies, I strongly urge you to use at least the garlic and the sundried tomatoes (use my recipe to make your own!).
 They add so much flavor to this sauce.
 The peppers and green beans add the extra veggie goodness I crave in my meals.

 If you still haven’t tried Chickapea Pasta, you’re in for a treat.
 This pasta has become a favorite because it makes it so easy to prepare dinners that are high in protein and fiber.
 The pasta itself has all the fiber and protein needed in a dinner– 27 grams of protein, and 13 grams of fiber in 1 serving.
 The rest of the ingredients are just icing on the cake.

 Chickapea Pasta is made with only two ingredients – chickpeas and lentils.
 No junk added to it, as so many gluten free products have.

 That was what originally attracted me to this company.
 What has made me a true believer in it after a year is it’s wonderful texture.
 I love the pasta on the al dente side of al dente.
 It’s chewy and has a light nutty flavor, and is everything I want in a healthy gluten free pasta.